mgherghi/Warez/Tools.md

 ## Data Scraper
 - [bluprntr](https://anonym.to/?https://github.com/shogerr/bluprntr) - A Chrome extension (and local server) that saves your Bluprint classes to disk.
 Works on a Windows, Mac, or Linux machine.
+Allows for the preservation of your videos on https://myblurpint.com by saving your class videos to disk as you watch.

 **[`^        back to top        ^`](#)**